yasinghasmi/Bplus_TimeStability_LHCb/README.md

 ### Data structure

-The repository is organized with an empty `data/` folder, which mirrors the layout used on EOS at
+The repository is organized with an empty `data/` folder, which mirrors the layout exisitng on EOS at
 `/eos/lhcb/user/y/yghasemi/B2JpsiKs/2024/`.
 Raw files placed in the correct directories can be used to regenerate all derived datasets.

 ```
 data/
- ├─ processed/              # original input ROOT files (raw analysis data)
+ ├─ processed/              # 1.
+Files separated based on fill and block, first step of cleaning
- ├─ processed_clean_bp_p/   # same files after duplicate-momentum cleaning
+ ├─ processed_clean_bp_p/   # 2. same files after duplicate-momentum cleaning
- ├─ fitted_data/            # mass-fit outputs and RooFit workspaces
+ ├─ fitted_data/            # 3. mass-fit outputs and RooFit workspaces
- ├─ monte_carlo/            # simulated datasets for efficiency evaluation
+ ├─ monte_carlo/            # MC.1.
+Original MC data
- └─ real_5to8_raw/          # raw sub-samples of 2024 real data (fills 5–8)
+ ├─ monte_carlo_processed/  # MC.1.
+Merged MC data, to form blocks
+ └─ real_5to8_raw/          # 0.
+Raw files based on the given naming for blocks 5 to 8
 ```

-Each subfolder is automatically created by the scripts when needed, and the contents are regenerated from upstream data.
+Each file contains a corresponding ```md``` block with the explanation.

 **License**: MIT